JerryYin777/JerryYin777.github.io/contents/home.md

     * Quantization (e.g. Attempting to finetune Llama 3.1 405B on a single A100 80GB GPU), the other example includes [IAPT](https://arxiv.org/pdf/2405.18203).
     * Long context inference: example includes [Cross Layer Attention](https://github.com/JerryYin777/Cross-Layer-Attention).
 2. LLM(VLM) for RELIABLE Hardware Design
-    * Synthesise pretraining and finetuning common knowledge of CodeLLM, exploring the boundary capabilities of LLM/VLM for hardware design (e.g. pretrain/finetune a VerilogLLM)
+    * Synthesise pretraining and finetuning common knowledge of CodeLLM, exploring the boundary capabilities of LLM/VLM for hardware design (e.g. pretrain/finetune a VerilogLLM).
     * Align the simulation code with the waveform image data to finetune VerilogVLM.

 #### Misc